gusztavj/Focus-Wizard/readme.md

   > Note that for the sake of safety you **need** to choose a collection or the operations will fail.
 You can choose the topmost collection just as any other, but you have to do this explicitly to avoid accidental changes to visibility.

-##### Preset Selector and Info
+#### Preset Selector and Info

 The following settings are offered:

 * **Select preset**.
 Select and apply a preset.
 To reapply a preset, open the drop-down and select it again.
 * **Add/Edit Presets**.
 Open the [Preset Editor](#preset-editor) where you can edit, add, delete, revert, reload, import and export presets.
 * **Selected Preset**.
-This section displays the conditions of the selected preset so that you don't need to open Preset Editor to get a quick view of what is expected to be visible and hidden.
+This section displays the rules of the selected preset so that you don't need to open Preset Editor to get a quick view of what is expected to be visible and hidden.

+#### Operation Settings

+* **Verbose mode**.
+When checked, the log in the **System Console** will detail what is happening.
+For example it will list all objects in the scope and all modifiers processed.
+* **Just a test**.
+When checked, nothing will actually happen.
+Open the **System Console** and learn the effects of your settings before actually applying them.

-#### Preset Editor
+### Preset Editor

 This is where you can edit, add, delete, revert, reload, import and export presets.